yashchauhan2311/student-performance-predictor/README.md

 # 🎓 Student Performance Predictor

-This is a Machine Learning project that predicts a student's math score based on reading and writing scores.
+This is a Machine Learning project that predicts a student's english score based on reading and writing scores.

 ## 🚀 Features
 - Predicts math score using Linear Regression